danielcbit/apcctrl/doc/manual/manual.rst

 Recalibrating the UPS Runtime
 =============================

-Note: In a future release of apcupsd this procedure will be replaced by a daemon operation that can be performed on all types of UPS.
+Note: In a future release of apcctrl this procedure will be replaced by a daemon operation that can be performed on all types of UPS.

 This section does not apply to voltage-signalling or dumb UPSes such as the older BackUPS models.

-Smart UPSes internally compute the remaining runtime, and apcupsd uses the value supplied by the UPS.
+Smart UPSes internally compute the remaining runtime, and apcctrl uses the value supplied by the UPS.
 As the batteries age (after say two or three years), the runtime computation may no longer be accurate since the batteries no longer hold the same charge.
-As a consequence, in the event of a power failure, the UPS and thus apcupsd can report a runtime of 5 minutes remaining when in fact only one minute remains.
-This can lead to a shutdown before you might expect it, because regardless of the runtime remaining that is reported, the UPS will always correctly detect low batteries and report it, thus causing apcupsd to correctly shutdown your computer.
+As a consequence, in the event of a power failure, the UPS and thus apcctrl can report a runtime of 5 minutes remaining when in fact only one minute remains.
+This can lead to a shutdown before you might expect it, because regardless of the runtime remaining that is reported, the UPS will always correctly detect low batteries and report it, thus causing apcctrl to correctly shutdown your computer.

-If you wish to have the UPS recalibrate the remaining runtime calculations, you can do so manually as the current version of apcupsd does not support this feature.
+If you wish to have the UPS recalibrate the remaining runtime calculations, you can do so manually as the current version of apcctrl does not support this feature.
 To do so,

--  Shutdown apcupsd
+-  Shutdown apcctrl

 -  contact your UPS directly using some terminal program such as minicom, tip, or cu with the settings 2400 8N1 (2400 baud, 8 bits,